Last updated: May 2026

 14. See where the royals live at Amalienborg Palace

-A little bit of trivia if you’re not Australian, because any Australian that doesn’t know this has been living under a rock for the past 20 years – the crown princess of Denmark is an Aussie.
-And this is her house… all I can say is real estate goals.
-But because Amalienborg is where the royals live today, visitors can only access a small part of the palace, which is a bit of a shame.
-Still, Amalienborg is a great place to visit if you’re interested in the history of the royal family.
-You'll also get to see this great name map which confirmed my suspicions about the royal family – basically every Danish king since forever has been either called Frederik or Christian.
+A little bit of trivia if you're not Australian, because any Australian that doesn't know this has been living under a rock for the past 20 years: the queen of Denmark is an Aussie.
+And this is her house, so all I can say is real estate goals.
+Because Amalienborg is where the royals live today, visitors can only access a small part of the palace, which is a bit of a shame.
+Still, Amalienborg is a great place to visit if you're interested in the history of the royal family.
+You'll also get to see this great name map which confirmed my suspicions about the royal family: basically every Danish king since forever has been either called Frederik or Christian.

-Tip: If you walk down towards the water from the palace you can get some beautiful photos of Frederik's Church with the nearby fountains in the foreground.
+Tip: Time your visit for noon when you can watch the changing of the royal guard, which happens daily on the palace square and is free to watch.
+Afterwards, if you walk down towards the water from the palace you can get some beautiful photos of Frederik's Church with the nearby fountains in the foreground.

 For more information, see: Amalienborg Palace